CURENT/dime/docs/source/quick_start/linux.rst

 .. note::

-    If the build script does not work, refer to the manual installation.
+    If the build script fails, refer to the manual installation.

 Manual installation
 -------------------